5 STEPS FOR GETTING CREDIT FOR YOUR INTERNSHIP

 If you are earning credit from your own institution, then your registrar or academic advisor can answer this question for you.

-If you are earning credit from Florida A&M University or the University of Wisconsin Oshkosh, both of these universities issue transcripts several times per year, coinciding with their respective academic calendars.
+If you are earning credit through the transcript option, Florida A&M University issues transcripts several times per year, coinciding with their academic calendar.
 The transcript issuance date may be up to several months after the end of your internship program.